TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2019-05-24) Added the enhanced preview feature.
+When in effect along with ordinary preview, captions of buttons and initial values of other fields are viewable in non-conforming PDF readers.

 What's New (2019/03/16) minor bug fixes; added \bParams/\eParams command pair to pass arguments to JS code snippets declared within the defineJS environment.
 Fixed the spacing